NewsappAJC/grunt-wrap-scrape/README.md

       // URL to scrape
       url: 'http://example.com/path/to/wrap'

-      // Optional: Selector(s) for the elements to scrape.
-      els: 'style',

       // Optional: Filter the scripts included in the final file using a filter
       // function, which will be passed each style, and return a boolean
       // indicating whether the style should be kept